 can seem like a foreign language.
 You may hear unfamiliar terms and acronyms in meetings and wish for a translator!
 Learn these key terms and you may find it easier to protect your child’s rights.

-An accommodation is a change in teaching techniques, materials or environment.
+An accommodation is a change in teaching techniques, materials, or environment.
 Accommodations can help students work around or overcome weaknesses.
 This can level the playing field for kids with learning and thinking differences.
-For example, if your child has trouble with writing, she might be allowed to answer test questions orally.
-Even with that accommodation, though, she’s expected to learn the same content as other kids.
+For example, if your child has trouble with writing, your child might be allowed to answer test questions orally.
+Even with that accommodation, though, your child is expected to learn the same content as other kids.

 A modification is a change in what a student is expected to learn and demonstrate.
 For example, instead of being asked to write an essay analyzing the outcomes of three major battles during the American Revolution, your child might be asked to describe in writing the basic facts of three American Revolution battles.
 Modifications are often confused with accommodations, but they’re not the same thing.
 Learn about the key differences.

-Children with disabilities—including eligible learning and thinking differences—have the right to free and appropriate public education (FAPE).
+Children with disabilities — including eligible learning and thinking differences — have the right to free and appropriate public education (FAPE).
 FAPE is one of the most important terms to know for your child.
-It ensures that she receives an education that is “appropriate”—it meets her individual needs.
+It ensures that kids receive an education that is “appropriate” — it meets their individual needs.
 Learn more about FAPE.

 Least restrictive environment (LRE) means that students with disabilities have to be educated in the same setting as students without disabilities as much as possible.
 “Setting” refers to a general education classroom.
 For example, if your child has or and needs specific supports and services to succeed in the general education classroom, the school has to offer those supports and services.